Deploying a Cloud-Based Text Extraction App with One Ansible Command

 Introduction

-Deploying a scalable and efficient cloud-based application often involves numerous steps and configurations.
-However, with the power of Ansible, we have streamlined this process into a single, executable command.
-This post will walk you through the architecture, challenges, and solutions that made this possible.
+Deploying a cloud application usually involves many steps and configurations.
+Ansible condenses all of them into one executable command.
+This post walks through the architecture, challenges, and solutions that made that possible.

 System Architecture and Design

-The architecture of our application is designed to leverage various cloud service models, ensuring scalability, reliability, and performance.
+The architecture uses several cloud service models to cover scalability, reliability, and performance.
 Key components include:

-• Frontend and Backend Integration: Developed using Nuxt.js, enabling seamless integration within a monorepo architecture.
+• Frontend and Backend Integration: Developed using Nuxt.js inside a monorepo.

-• Load Balancer and Host VMs: Ensures high availability and distributes traffic across multiple instances.
+• Load Balancer and Host VMs: Provides high availability by distributing traffic across multiple instances.

 • Caching and AI Processing: Uses Redis for caching and Google Vertex AI for efficient text extraction.